att-comdev/deckhand/doc/source/api_ref.rst

 * ``tag`` - string, optional, repeatable - Used to select revisions that have been tagged with particular tags.
+* ``sort`` - string, optional, repeatable - Defines the sort order for returning results.
+Default is by creation date.
+Repeating this parameter indicates use of multi-column sort with the most significant sorting column applied first.

 Sample response: